vedph/pythia/doc/components.md

 Standard sort key builder.
 This builder uses author, title and year attributes to build a sort key.

 ## Date Value Calculators

+Components which calculate an approximate numeric value from documents dates.

 ### Standard Date Value Calculator